M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Conclusions

 \section{Conclusions}

-We proposed UFC-BERT to unify any number of multi-modal controls in a universal form for conditional image synthesis.
+We proposed M6-UFC to unify any number of multi-modal controls in a universal form for conditional image synthesis.
 We utilized non-autoregressive generation to improve inference speed, enhance holistic consistency, and support preservation controls.
 Further, we designed a progressive generation algorithm based on relevance and fidelity estimators to ensure relevance and fidelity.
+In the future, we will explore the universal synthesis capabilities of M6-UFC on open domains based on large-scale pre-trained models like M6/M6-T~\cite{lin2021m6,yang2021exploring}.

 { }